ghadaalii/aws-driver-drowsiness-alert/README.md

 # Driver Drowsiness Alert System

-A real-time system for detecting driver drowsiness and alerting emergency services using AWS IoT Core.
+A real-time system for detecting driver drowsiness and alerting emergency services using AWS IoT Core with WebSocket support for real-time dashboard communication.
 The system is optimized for AWS Free Tier usage and includes comprehensive monitoring and cost optimization features.

 ## Project Overview

 This system monitors driver drowsiness in real-time and automatically alerts emergency services when necessary.
-It uses a Raspberry Pi for data collection and AWS services for processing and storage.
+It uses a Raspberry Pi for data collection, AWS services for processing and storage, and WebSocket connections for real-time ambulance dashboard communication.

-# System Status (June 2025)
+# System Status (January 2025)
 - **End-to-end flow is fully operational:**
-  - MQTT → IoT Core → Lambda → DynamoDB → MQTT Ack
+  - MQTT → IoT Core → Lambda → DynamoDB → WebSocket → Ambulance Dashboard
   - All Lambda code is managed inline in CloudFormation (see `cloudformation.yaml`).
-  - CloudFormation template includes robust error handling, logging, and correct resource naming (e.g., `driver-profile` for API Gateway).
+  - CloudFormation template includes robust error handling, logging, and correct resource naming.
-  - Alerts are stored in DynamoDB, acknowledgments are sent to the vehicle, and driver data is joined and sent to the ambulance dashboard.
+  - Alerts are stored in DynamoDB, acknowledgments are sent to the vehicle, and driver data is joined and sent to the ambulance dashboard via WebSocket connections.
+  - **WebSocket API Gateway provides real-time communication for ambulance dashboard**

 ### Key Features

 - Real-time drowsiness detection and alerting
 - Driver profile management with medical information
-- Emergency service integration with ambulance dashboard
+- Emergency service integration with real-time WebSocket dashboard
 - AWS IoT Core integration with MQTT communication
 - DynamoDB for data storage with automatic TTL
+- WebSocket API Gateway for real-time ambulance dashboard communication
 - Free Tier optimization with usage monitoring
 - Comprehensive testing suite
 - Lambda function processing with driver-alert data joining